MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/guides/getting-started/overview.md

 # Getting Started Building an Edge/Chromium Extensions

 This "Getting Started" guide is designed as a brief review for those who have build Edge/Chromium extensions before as well as a beginners guide for those who have never built an Edge/Chromium extension (referred to as extensions going forward).
 It assumes the reader has at least basic JavaScript skills and understands how to create basic HTML pages.
+It also assumes that those reading it understand the principle of how an internet web server works and the basic HTTP protocol including GET requests.

 ## What is a Edge/Chromium Extension?